kendall-creator/7more-app/README.md

 ### Role-Based Access

-The app supports seven distinct user roles:
+The app supports eight distinct user roles:

 1. **Admin** - Complete overview of the program with metrics, analytics, and full access to all features including shift and mentorship management, form customization
+2. **Bridge Team Leader** - Full admin capabilities but only for Bridge Team operations (can manage Bridge Team members, see only Bridge Team participants, tasks assigned to Bridge Team)
-2. **Bridge Team** - Initial contact and participant intake management
+3. **Bridge Team** - Initial contact and participant intake management
-3. **Mentorship Leader** - Assigns participants to mentors (can assign to themselves) and manages shifts
+4. **Mentorship Leader** - Assigns participants to mentors (can assign to themselves) and manages shifts
-4. **Mentor** - Direct participant engagement, progress tracking, and shift volunteering
+5. **Mentor** - Direct participant engagement, progress tracking, and shift volunteering
-5. **Board Member** - View scheduler, can sign up for volunteer shifts, can have tasks assigned and assign tasks to others, read-only access to monthly reporting
+6. **Board Member** - View scheduler, can sign up for volunteer shifts, can have tasks assigned and assign tasks to others, read-only access to monthly reporting
-6. **Lead Volunteer** - Can sign up for any available volunteer shift
+7. **Lead Volunteer** - Can sign up for any available volunteer shift
-7. **Support Volunteer** - Can only sign up for shifts specifically designated for support volunteers
+8. **Support Volunteer** - Can only sign up for shifts specifically designated for support volunteers

 ### Key Functionality